 Keep an eye on the dates on your products and know the difference.
 If it says best before or display until, you can safely eat it after this date, the quality is all that will change.
 Never eat food after its use-by date unless you have frozen it before the date.

-Make soup for an easy meal and to use up any soft vegetables.
+Make soup for an easy meal and use up any soft vegetables.
 This can reduce food waste as you still use what you would have wasted.

 Make extra portions to freeze for easy meals that are cheaper than shop-bought ready meals.

 Use the slow cooker for easy meals which involve minimal effort and also low energy costs to cook.

 Reduce the amount of meat in a dish and replace it with lentils or other pulses to reduce cost and keep a similar taste.